 1. Olive oil

-Olive oil is a fat you can feel good about eating, and cooking with it is certainly better for your health than butter.
-But if you’re not watching your portion size, the fat and calories can really add up.
+You can feel good about eating olive oil, and cooking with it is certainly better for your health than butter.
+But if you don’t watch your portion size, the fat and calories can really add up.
 Prevention notes a 1/4 cup of olive oil contains a little under 500 calories and over 50 grams of fat.

-Most of the fats are the good type — monounsaturated — but these can still expand your waistline.
-Watch how much oil you’re adding to the pan when you’re cooking, or the amount you’re drizzling over your salads.
-It may be contributing heavily to a higher number on the scale.
+Most of the fats are the good type (monounsaturated) but they can still expand your waistline.
+Watch how much oil you add to the pan as you cook.
+It could contribute to a big number on the scale.

-Touted as one of the best healthy snacks out there, you might have a jar of peanuts or a baggie of almonds with you at all times for when hunger strikes.
-Health explains nuts are high in omega-3 fatty acids and protein, but they’re also high in calories. — 1/4 cup of almonds is 132 calories.
-Most of us could easily eat three or four servings without thinking twice, which can add 300 to 400 more calories into our diet each day.
+Touted as one of the best healthy snacks, nuts are a go-to snack for many when hunger strikes.
+Health explains nuts are high in omega-3 fatty acids and protein, but they’re also high in calories.
+You’ll get 132 calories in 1/4 cup of almonds.
+Most of us could easily eat three or four servings without thinking twice.

-It’s not all bad, though — raw almonds and cashews are lower in calories than pecans or macadamia nuts, and they’re also incredibly satisfying.
-Try buying 100-calorie packs so the portion is already under control.
+It’s not all bad though; raw almonds and cashews are lower in calories than pecans or macadamia nuts, and they’re incredibly satisfying.
+Try buying 100-calorie packs to keep your portions under control.

 Next: Moderation is key with this “healthy” treat.